Inspired Energy plc is the leading utilities Third Party Intermediary (TPI) in the UK.

 The securities of the Company are traded on the AIM market operated by the London Stock Exchange plc.
 Its shares have not been admitted, nor have any applications been made, for any of its shares to be admitted or traded on any other exchanges or trading platform.

-The identity and shareholdings of the Company’s significant shareholders can be found on the significant shareholders page – Significant Shareholders.
+AIM Securities in issue along with the identity and shareholdings of the Company’s significant shareholders can be found here.

 The Company’s Advisers are as follows: